thoughtspot/community-tools/load_files/README.md

 `load_files` supports loading local files as well as directly loading from an AWS S3 bucket (as-of TS v5.2).

+There are two other utility scripts available in this folder, which are useful for data preparation and validation.

+The full documentation can be found here: [load_files and utilities documentation](./documentation/Documentation.md)

 ### Loads Data into Default DBNAME & SCHEMANAME
 usage:  `load_files` -f <configuration-file>